KevinLiTian/Mapper/Docs/Overview.md

 This is a variant of the Travelling Salesman Problem (TSP) which is a computationally hard (NP) problem, we cannnot compute all the possibilities and find the best one.
 Therefore we designed a customized algorithm to try to find the best route.
 We did a precomputation using multi-destination Dijkstra's algorithm to compute the travel time between each of the two interested points (depot/pickup/dropoff).
 Then use the greedy algorithm as a starting point, using random optimization techniques such as 2-opt to improve the route.
 We intended to use simulated annealing but it was close to the deadline so we did not include it. <br/>

+We utilized multi-threading using the openMP library in some independnet for loops to speed up the process.
+By doing this, we are able to test more random local changes to get better routes.

 ##### m4.cpp
 In this source code file, we implemented a high-level function and several functions it calls such as precomputation, greedy algorithm and optimization.<br/>